EU clears National Bank of Greece's restructuring plan

 “The injected state aid did not bail out historical shareholders who have been almost completely diluted,” the Commission said.

-The Commission also approved on Wednesday the restructuring plan of Piraeus Bank, the country’s second-biggest lender by assets after NBG, Piraeus said in a statement.
+The Commission is expected to soon approve the restructuring plan of Piraeus Bank, the country’s second-biggest lender by assets after NBG.
+(Reporting by George Georgiopoulos.
+Editing by Jane Merriman)